 - April temperatures: 36-56°F (2-14°C) on the mountain, but it can get much warmer in the valley.
 Daytime temperatures of 65-75°F (18-24°C) are common at the end of April.

-- Where to stay: There are several lodges inside the park along Skyline Drive.
-Alternatively, stay in Luray north of the park where you have better facilities and can also visit Luray Caverns.
+- Where to stay: There are several lodges inside the park along Skyline Drive (see if you can get a reservation at the Big Meadows Lodge!).
+Alternatively, stay in Luray north of the park where you have more options, better facilities, and can also visit Luray Caverns.

 Shenandoah National Park is one of the parks that experiences four distinct seasons.
 While the most popular time to visit is summer and October (for fall foliage), spring is a beautiful time to visit the park as well.